andrew-besedin/js-qsort-benchmark/README.md

-# WASM/C Emscripten Quick Sort Small Benchmark
+# JS Quick Sort Small Benchmark

 Created by andrew.besedin for a research publication comparing the performance of JavaScript and WebAssembly.